Dog Friendly Travel

 Turns out that this property, once owned by Thomas Jefferson, is home to a 215 ft. high and 90 ft. long natural bridge which was carved out of the surrounding limestone by Cedar Creek.
 The pictures were impressive and I couldn’t believe that we had never heard of this place before!

-Seeing that it was only minutes off our route and dog friendly, we decided to stop and check it out.
+Seeing that it was only minutes off our route with a lot of great hiking trails and dog friendly, we decided to stop and check it out.
+Check out the Natural Bridge State Park’s info and trail guide.

 Natural Bridge State Park Visitors Center

 When we pulled into the parking lot we were immediately struck by the gorgeous Rockbridge Center.
 Inside you will find the visitors center, shopping and restaurants.
-This is also where you purchase tickets to the park (Note: Dogs are not allowed inside the building!).
+This is also where you purchase tickets to the park (Pro tip: Dogs are not allowed inside the building!).

 The Natural Bridge has been designated as a Historic Landmark in the state of Virginia.

 Head around the left side of the building to access the stairs leading to the Natural Bridge.
-After passing under the small archway designating the area a Virginia Historic Landmark you will begin the Cedar Creek Trail.
+After passing under the small archway designating the area a Virginia Historic Landmark you will begin the Cedar Creek Trail which is the trail we decided to walk.

 Posing by the waterfalls along the start of the Cedar Creek trail.

-At the bottom of he hill is where the park ranger collects your ticket and we were happy to see that not only are dogs allowed in the park, but ours were warmly welcomed by the staff!
+At the bottom of the stairs, a park ranger collects tickets.
+We were thrilled to see that dogs were not only allowed but warmly welcomed by staff, with water bowls set out for them.

 Hiking at Virginia's Natural Bridge State Park